 3. How to Draw Realistic Lion Anatomy

-Let's add the paws now.
+The realistic lion roaring drawing needs more detailing now.
+Let's add the paws.
 Start with the "outer" toes—they're close to the base of the paw, and they have a steep silhouette.

 Draw the inner toes now—not much larger, but more protruding and going down in the opposite direction.